 As of 11/19/2018, Jacksonville Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Jacksonville Housing Authority manages 131 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Jacksonville Housing Authority manages 121 active Housing Choice Vouchers.